Appraisal Review Board (ARB)

-The ARB will start hearings on or about June 1.
+The ARB will start hearings after May 1.
 Fifteen days prior to your formal hearing you will receive a letter from the ARB notifying you of the date, time and place of your hearing.
 The ARB for the Coryell Central Appraisal District meets at the appraisal district offices in meeting rooms that have been designated for their use.

 How do I prepare for a protest hearing?